If I wish to purchase my first home but need help meeting the monthly mortgage and other homeownership expenses, is there a program that will help me?

-- First-time homeowner or cooperative member.
+- A first-time homeowner or cooperative member.

-- No family member has owned or had ownership interest in their residence for at least three years.
+- No family member has owned or had an ownership interest in their residence for at least three years.

 - Except for cooperative members, no member of the family has any ownership interest in any residential property.

 - Credit score of 640 points or above or determined by lender/mortgage company.